itstaraking/10Count/README.md

 # 10Count
-This repo uses a for loop to count to 10
+This repo houses a java, python and c# program that use a for loop to count to 10